langchain-ai/langgraph/docs/docs/concepts/multi_agent.md

 * [Subgraph](./low_level.md#subgraphs) agents can have independent [input / output state schemas](https://langchain-ai.github.io/langgraph/how-tos/input_output_schema/).
 In this case it’s important to [add input / output transformations](https://langchain-ai.github.io/langgraph/how-tos/subgraph-transform-state/) so that the parent graph knows how to communicate with the subgraphs.

 For agents called as tools, the supervisor determines the inputs based on the tool schema.
 Additionally, LangGraph allows [passing state](https://langchain-ai.github.io/langgraph/how-tos/pass-run-time-values-to-tools/#pass-graph-state-to-tools) to individual tools at runtime, so subordinate agents can access parent state, if needed.

-### Sequence

-LangGraph provides multiple methods to control agent communication sequence:

-* **Explicit control flow (graph edges)**: LangGraph allows you to explicitly define the control flow of your application (i.e. the sequence of how agents communicate) explicitly, via [graph edges](./low_level.md#edges).
-This is the most deterministic variant of the **constrained** multi-agent architecture above -- we always know which agent will be called next ahead of time.

-* **Dynamic control flow (conditional edges)**: in LangGraph you can allow LLMs to decide parts of your application control flow.
-This can be achieved by using [conditional edges](./low_level.md#conditional-edges).
-A special case of this is a single tool-calling agent that calls [agents as tools](#agents-as-tools).
-In this case, the tool-calling LLM powering the supervisor agent will make decisions about the order in which the tools (agents) are being called.